ExtendRealityLtd/VRTK/CONTRIBUTING.md

 The subject contains succinct description of the change:

-  * use the imperative, present tense: "change" not "changed" nor "changes"
+  * use the imperative, present tense: "change" not "changed" nor "changes".
-  * don't capitalize first letter, unless naming something, such as `Bootstrap`
+  * don't capitalize first letter, unless naming something, such as `Bootstrap`.
-  * no dot (.) at the end of the subject line
+  * no dot (.) at the end of the subject line.

 ### Body